Blogging or freelancing which is a profitable online business to start?

 It is motivating because you are earning money from your work.
-As a freelancer you are getting money upfront, you are feeling motivated to work more and more to increase clients base, increase your portfolio, satisfy your clients and want to finish the work asap.
+As a freelancer, you are getting money upfront, and you are feeling motivated to work more and more to increase your client base, increase your portfolio, satisfy your clients, and want to finish the work asap.

-Blogging doesn’t show earning and result in the beginning and that’s why many blogger feel demotivated and quit blogging.
+Blogging doesn’t show earnings and results in the beginning and that’s why many bloggers feel demotivated and quit blogging.

-We always want instant result that’s why freelancers feel motivated to work because they work for money and they get it upfront or on project completion.
+We always want instant results that’s why freelancers feel motivated to work because they work for money and they get it upfront or on project completion.

 Who earns more bloggers or freelancers?

 Blogging – you can simply rely on Google Adsense or monetize your blog through various methods.
-You can accept guest blogs and sponsored posts but I are thinking about the Google Adsense and the earning from Google Adsense.
+You can accept guest blogs and sponsored posts but I am thinking about Google Adsense and the earnings from Google Adsense.

 Freelancing – you can hire a team or work with high-paying clients only.
 You can charge $10 or $100 per hour.

-Bloggers’ earning increases gradually if they keep blogging and increase traffic.
-It increases earning from 0 to 100 and 100 to 1000 how much time it will take to jump from 1 to 100 and from 100 to 1000 is totally depend on the hard-work they do.
+Bloggers’ earnings increase gradually if they keep blogging and increase traffic.
+It increases earning from 0 to 100 and 100 to 1000 how much time it will take to jump from 1 to 100 and from 100 to 1000 totally depends on the hard work they do.